xbeat/Machine-Learning/README.md

 Introduction to Univariate Analysis of Continuous Variables

 Univariate analysis is a fundamental statistical method that focuses on examining and describing a single variable at a time.
 For continuous variables, this analysis involves understanding the distribution, central tendency, and spread of the data.
 Python, with its rich ecosystem of libraries, provides powerful tools for conducting univariate analysis efficiently.

+## A Guide to Caching Strategies

+Cache Through Implementation - Read Pattern

+A cache-through read pattern ensures data consistency by first checking the cache for requested data.
+If not found, it retrieves from the database and updates the cache atomically, providing subsequent reads with cached data while maintaining synchronization between storage layers.

 ## Optimizing Transformer Models with KV Cache and Advanced Techniques